gcanti/fp-ts/docs/modules/ReadonlyRecord.ts.md

 assert.deepStrictEqual(zipObject(['a', 'b'], [1, 2, 3]), { a: 1, b: 2 })

-// build a record from a field interface User {
+// build a `ReadonlyRecord` from a field interface User {
   id: string
   name: string